icy/icy_picture_modify/README.md

 # KNOWN PROBLEMS

   * No webUI for ACL editting
-  * If an image is replaced by other version (using plugin `Photo update`) the author of (new) image will be owned by administrator, not the current user.
-Hence the image won't be editable anymore.
+  * If an image is replaced by a new version (using plugin `Photo update`) the new version is owned by administrator, not the current user.
+    Hence the image may not be editable by themself.
   * This plugin doesn't support all known templates
-  * This plugin may not work smoothly without the plugin 'community'
+  * This plugin may not work smoothly without the plugin `community`.
   * User can delete an image which is associated to some albums to which the user doesn't have permission to write/access.
 This is true as the plugin only checks owner of the image.